Parameter Estimation in Nonlinear Multivariate Stochastic Differential Equations Based on Splitting Schemes: Simulation study

-The running times from the beginning of the optimization step until the estimator is obtained are calculated with the \texttt{tictoc} package in \texttt{R}.
-To avoid the influence of outliers, we compute the median of running times over $M$ repetitions.
+The running times are calculated using the \texttt{tictoc} package in \texttt{R}, measured from the start of the optimization step until the convergence criterion is met.
+To avoid the influence of running time outliers, we compute the median over $M$ repetitions.